 PLACE NAME Faulkner Civic Precinct

 HCWA PLACE NO: 16882

 ADDRESS: Bound by Wright Street, Abernethy Road,Robinson Avenue & Alexander Road, Cloverdale, 6105

-LOCATION DESCRIPTION: Lot 33, 9282, 51, 52, 9465,

-P1029, DP91052, P31398, D46757
+LOCATION DESCRIPTION: Lot 33, 9282, 51, 52, 9465, P1029, DP91052, P31398, D46757

 OTHER NAMES: Faulkner Park

 PLACE TYPE: Precinct or streetscape

-CERTIFICATE OF TITLE 1267/161
+CERTIFICATE OF TITLE 1267/161 LR3155/687 280/134 107/21 LR3155/688

-LR3155/687

-280/134

-107/21

-LR3155/688

 OWNER: Local Government

-GIS COORDINATES: 31.961495mS
+GIS COORDINATES: 31.961495mS 115.933324mE

-115.933324mE

 ORIGINAL USE: SOCIAL /RECREATIONAL: Sports building

 OTHER USE: EDUCATIONAL: Library

-ARCHITECTURAL STYLE: Va CONSTRUCTION DATE: 190 191 II: Various of: Various rious 35 Park 71 Library

-ARCHITECTURAL STYLE: Va CONSTRUCTION DATE: 196 197 rious 35 Park

-CONSTRUCTION DATE: 190 65 Park

-197

-71 Library

-199

-10 93 Belmont Oasis 78 Administration

-79 CWA Fountain

-19 Belmont Hub

-DEMOLISHED: N/A

-HISTORIC THEMES: So cial and Civic Activities

-4: Community services and utilities

-VALUES AND STATEMENT OF SIGNIFICANCE: The place comprises a range of buildings and structures that demonstrate many stylistic forms and details unified through the mature gardens and waterways which include exotic and native species.
+PRESENT USE: GOVERNMENTAL: Office and Administration building CONSTRUCTION MATERIALS: Wall: Various Roof: Various ARCHITECTURAL STYLE: Various CONSTRUCTION DATE: 1965 Park 1971 Library 1993 Belmont Oasis 1978 Administration 1979 CWA Fountain 2019 Belmont Hub DEMOLISHED: N/A HISTORIC THEMES: Social and Civic Activities 404: Community services and utilities VALUES AND STATEMENT OF SIGNIFICANCE: The place comprises a range of buildings and structures that demonstrate many stylistic forms and details unified through the mature gardens and waterways which include exotic and native species.
 The place has historic value for its ongoing provision of essential services to the Belmont community since the late 1960s.
 The name acknowledges the role of the Faulkner family who made a significant contribution to the community since the 1930s.
 The place is valued by the Belmont community as the location of many facilities which are well patronised for the services they provide and the recreation facilities for the opportunity for the community to gather.

-LEVEL OF SIGNIFICANCE Co nsiderable

-Ve Hig Co ext tegory 2 ry important to the heritage of the City of Belmont.
-Ih degree of integrity/authenticity nservation of the place is highly desirable.
-Any alterations or ensions should reinforce the significance of the place lude on the Local Planning Scheme No 15 Heritage List.

-ele The e Faulkner Civic Precinct comprises a number of buildings and ments that reflect the age and style of when each was constructed. e whole is unified by well maintained and mature public gardens and terways that are accessed by pathways and roads.

-s site has been developed by the City of Belmont and its decessors since the second half of the 20th century.

-por The ear be P.J P.J and he late 1960s, the site was roughly divided in two with the southern tion featuring a simple grassed sports ground and change rooms. e northern half was cleared but undeveloped.
-It is noticeable in the ty aerial photographs that the location of the current lakes appear to swampy or natural reservoirs of water.
-I. Faulkner Park was named on 25 January 1965 in recognition of .
-"Paddy" Faulkner who served on the Road Board from 1935-41 d 1948-66.
-He lived on Great Eastern Highway and ran a pig farm 3elmont Avenue.
-Belmont became a Shire in 1961 and Road Board

-Ch So airman P.J.
-Faulkner became the district's first Shire President. on after in 1971 two key facitilites were opened to the public on this e, the library and the swimming pool.
+LEVEL OF SIGNIFICANCE Considerable MANAGEMENT CATEGORY Category 2 Very important to the heritage of the City of Belmont.
+High degree of integrity/authenticity Conservation of the place is highly desirable.
+Any alterations or extensions should reinforce the significance of the place Include on the Local Planning Scheme No 15 Heritage List.
+PHYSICAL DESCRIPTION: The Faulkner Civic Precinct comprises a number of buildings and elements that reflect the age and style of when each was constructed.
+The whole is unified by well maintained and mature public gardens and waterways that are accessed by pathways and roads.
+HISTORY This site has been developed by the City of Belmont and its predecessors since the second half of the 20th century.
+In the late 1960s, the site was roughly divided in two with the southern portion featuring a simple grassed sports ground and change rooms.
+The northern half was cleared but undeveloped.
+It is noticeable in the early aerial photographs that the location of the current lakes appear to be swampy or natural reservoirs of water.
+P.J.
+Faulkner Park was named on 25 January 1965 in recognition of P.J.
+"Paddy" Faulkner who served on the Road Board from 1935-41 and 1948-66.
+He lived on Great Eastern Highway and ran a pig farm in Belmont Avenue.
+Belmont became a Shire in 1961 and Road Board Chairman P.J.
+Faulkner became the district's first Shire President.
+Soon after in 1971 two key facitilites were opened to the public on this site, the library and the swimming pool.